-Coordinated dynamic hosting capacity—when a communications-based, coordinated control approach is used to adjust the output
+Coordinated dynamic hosting capacity — When a communications-based, coordinated control approach is used to adjust the

-of DPV.
-This coordination may occur at various levels, for example through distributed
+output of DPV.
+This coordination may occur at various levels, for example through

-controls within a certain portion of the feeder, at the substation level, or throughout
+distributed controls within a certain portion of the feeder, at the substation level,

-the distribution system and multiple substations.
-This may also involve an optimization
+or throughout the distribution system and multiple substations.
+This may also involve

-or simply adjusting the output according to a pre-defined set of rules or principles
+an optimization or simply adjusting the output according to a pre-defined set of rules

 There are many different control architectures that can be used in the coordinated case.
 Interconnecting in this coordinated dynamic regime has previously been referred to as flexible interconnection.
 Coordinated dynamic approaches to DPV integration have also been referred to as Active Network Management or as a subset of distributed energy management systems functionality.